-The planning will also depend on the marginal rate of tax in the relevant years.
+The planning should also take cognisance of the marginal rate of tax in the relevant years.
 For instance, a compensation for loss of employment will render the remainder sum taxable as a lump sum in the year it is received.
 This may vastly increase the marginal rate of tax.
-On the other hand, planning it as a retirement, even though not eligible for exemption, will render the sum being spread over up to five basis years, which may render the taxable income to fall under a lower tax band – therefore a lower marginal rate.
-However, this planning opportunity is no longer available with effect from the year of assessment 2016 as all employment income is recognised in the year of receipt.
+In this respect, planning it as a retirement, if it is not eligible for exemption, will lead to the same tax treatment, because with effect from the year of assessment 2016, all employment income is recognised in the year of receipt.

 A share option is a benefit in connection with one’s employment.
 It is pertinent to determine when and how much income is taxable.